stackmuncher/stm_server/stm_inbox_router/README.md

 # StackMuncher Inbox Router

-This Lambda app takes new stack report submissions from the inbox folder in S3, checks the payload and moves them to the member's folder in S3.
+This AWS Lambda function takes new stack report submissions from the inbox folder in S3, checks the payload, moves them to the member's folder in S3 and creates a new job in a Postgres table used as a queue.
 It does not update the member's profile.

 #### Lambda deployment